2022 Danish general election: Issues

 In her speech announcing the election, Frederiksen declared the election to be a security election (Danish: tryghedsvalg), citing issues such as the 2022 Russian invasion of Ukraine, economic anxiety, and issues in the health system.
 In the same speech, Frederiksen also declared her intentions to work towards a centrist government with parties from both blocs rather than continue the incumbent one-party minority government.

 Two of the parties supporting the Frederiksen Cabinet, the Red–Green Alliance and the Green Left, both came out in opposition to a centrist government, citing concerns of undue conservative influence.
-The blue bloc, including Liberal Alliance, the Conservative People's Party, Venstre, the Denmark Democrats, Nye Borgelige, and the Danish People's Party, also denied the possibility of a government with the Social Democrats.
-The Danish Social Liberal Party and especially the Moderates, who have been campaigning for a centrist government since their inception, supported Frederiksen's declaration.
+The blue bloc, including Liberal Alliance, the Conservative People's Party, Venstre, the Denmark Democrats, New Right, and the Danish People's Party, also denied the possibility of a government with the Social Democrats.
+The Social Liberals and especially the Moderates, who have been campaigning for a centrist government since their inception, supported Frederiksen's declaration.